-- 4.16 The Castle Morpeth District Local Plan includes two detailed policies which seek to control future development on the Darras Hall Estate; policies PH2 and PH3.
-Despite the existence of the Trust Deed and the Castle Morpeth District Local Plan policies, the unique character and tranquil, rural atmosphere of the Estate is being eroded. - 4.17 The Estate has evolved over the last 100 years and most of the original plots are fully developed.
+- 4.17 The Estate has evolved over the last 100 years and most of the original plots are fully developed.
 Most applications for covenant consent to the Estate Committee are now for replacement dwellings, modifications and limited infilling.
 Large houses have replaced small dwellings, which may well have become in need of significant repair or updating but some are built on smaller plots of land where the scale and massing overpowers the street scene.
 Many of the front boundaries have been subject to changes where existing soft landscaping and hedgerows are removed and replaced with a solid wall and high gates.
-This area is undergoing significant change that potentially may change the character of the Civil Parish as a whole. - 4.18 Further information on the impact of development on the unique character of the Estate is set out within the Darras Hall background document and the Community Character Statement12. - 4.19 Policy PNP 4 will help to deliver both Objective 1, by ensuring that new development contributes positively to the built, natural and historic environment of the Neighbourhood Plan area; and Objective 4 which seeks to ensure that new housing developments provide the types of homes those current and future residents of the Neighbourhood Plan area need. - 4.20 Policy PNP 4 provides a positive approach which seeks to ensure that: the diverse and varied character of the Darras Hall Estate is maintained and enhanced; that future development on the Estate does not adversely impact on residential amenity; and that future development on the Estate protects existing trees and hedgerows.
+This area is undergoing significant change that potentially may change the character of the Civil Parish as a whole. - 4.18 Further information on the impact of development on the unique character of the Estate is set out within the Darras Hall background document and the Community Character Statement. - 4.19 Policy PNP 4 will help to deliver both Objective 1, by ensuring that new development contributes positively to the built, natural and historic environment of the Neighbourhood Plan area; and Objective 4 which seeks to ensure that new housing developments provide the types of homes those current and future residents of the Neighbourhood Plan area need. - 4.20 Policy PNP 4 provides a positive approach which seeks to ensure that: the diverse and varied character of the Darras Hall Estate is maintained and enhanced; that future development on the Estate does not adversely impact on residential amenity; and that future development on the Estate protects existing trees and hedgerows.